yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/MCP_INSTRUCTIONS.md

 7. **Be specific** about your requirements and constraints
 8. **Specify AWS region** when relevant to your infrastructure needs
 9. **Provide context** about your architecture and use case
-10. **For Terraform execution**, ensure the working directory exists and contains valid Terraform files
+10. **For Terraform/Terragrunt execution**, ensure the working directory exists and contains valid Terraform/Terragrunt files
 11. **Review generated code** carefully before applying changes to your infrastructure
+12. When using **Terragrunt**, leverage DRY features—locals, dependencies, and generate blocks—to compose multi-env stacks.
+13. **Organize repos with clear folder hierarchies** (e.g. live/, modules/) and consistent naming so both Terraform and Terragrunt code is discoverable.